We all have the same number of hours in a week, so why do some people seem to get more done?

 - Recurring Tasks: Look for frequent tasks.
 Routine tasks are an excellent opportunity to delegate.

 - Tasks that don’t benefit you: This one can be tricky as sometimes you have to work on tasks that don’t directly benefit you.
 However, this is an excellent place to start looking.
 Think through the task and ask yourself, “Is this task my responsibility”?
 If the answer is “no,” you may want to consider delegating this to someone that receives the benefit of the task being done as motivation can be higher.

 - Tasks you’re not great at: Practice makes perfect, but at the end of the day, we all know our strengths and weaknesses.
 If you aren’t great at a particular task, look to see if someone might be better at dealing with it.
 This may even be an opportunity to swap tasks for something you excel at.
 This will still save you time as the better we are at something, the quicker we tend to work through it.

 - Tasks that take too much time: Before you start trying to delegate everything on your list, you must consider who you would be delegating to.
 If a task takes a lot of time, look for ways to improve its efficiency and speed before delegating it.

 Here are some tasks you should not delegate.

 - Tasks requiring your expertise: If you are the resident expert on the task, it will be a hard sell to delegate that task.
 If the job requires your specific expertise, that is a task you should hang onto.
 Look for other opportunities to delegate.

 - Tasks you don’t understand: If you don’t understand a task, you need to take the time to understand it before delegating properly.
 It’s still your name behind the task.

-Most people dump; they don’t delegate.
+Here’s another time leverage concept to increase productivity.
+Make sure to stay focused on establishing a follow-up plan if you’re going to delegate.
+Most people dump, they don’t delegate.
 If you delegate, you need to ensure they are set up for success.
 There is a common disconnect between delegation and success.